deptagency/engineering-soapboxes/README.md

 The answer of where to start with a design for your project will likely come as part of a Statement of Work (SOW) or contract from the client.
 It will generally indicate that we’re going to implement a project in node/react/rails/java/rust/go/perl/pascal/assembly.
 We should use that as a basis for where to start.
 We rarely sign a contract without some general idea of the tech stack we're going to use.

-If you're truly not sure, our `#engineering` Slack channel is a good place to pose your project's unique situation and get the Rocket hive mind to help you out.
+If you're truly not sure, our `#global-engineering` Slack channel is a good place to pose your project's unique situation and get the Dept Engineering hive mind to help you out.

 ## Questions to consider